-

 Pre-Camp Therapeutic Services

-90837 – Individual Psychotherapy Sessions (Camp Lead-Ins): 55 min exposure sessions with the child, a Camp Leader, and the child’s 1st counselor are required before attending camp.
-Most children complete this in 4-6 hours (typically 2-3 sessions) and are then considered ready to participate in CKC-DC.
+90837 – Individual Psychotherapy Sessions (Camp Lead-Ins): Required 55 min exposure sessions with the child, a Camp Leader, and the child’s 1st counselor before camp.
+Most children complete 2-3 sessions (4-6 hours total) before camp and are then ready to participate in CKC-DC.

 90785 – Interactive Complexity.
 This is an add-on code typically used for therapy services involving children.